 H — C ≡ C — H

 Furthermore, the physical properties of alkynes are similar to the corresponding alkanes.
-Normally, the alkynes having low molecular weights are in the gaseous form at room temperature.
+Usually, the alkynes having low molecular weights are in the gaseous form at room temperature.
 For example, ethyne is a gas.
-Alkynes are relatively non-polar molecules; therefore, they dissolve in nonpolar solvents or solvents with very low polarity.
-Alkynes are slightly soluble in water.
-Density of alkynes is less than water.
-Alkynes undergo addition reactions, due to its triple bonds.
-And they also can be synthesized by elimination reactions.
+Moreover, these compounds are relatively non-polar molecules; therefore, they dissolve in nonpolar solvents or solvents with very low polarity.
+Therefore they are slightly soluble in water.
+The density of alkynes is less than water.
+Alkynes undergo addition reactions, due to its triple bond.
+Also, we can synthesize them by elimination reactions.

-What is the difference between Alkenes and Alkynes?
+What is the Difference Between Alkenes and Alkynes?